kammitama5/kammitama5.github.io/_posts/2022-09-03-Saturday-September-3rd.md

 In many organizations, the expectation is that your association is with their brand (and that that is what gives you your value / identity (??)), not necessarily that you are a brand onto yourself.
 And that is highly problematic for a person like myself, and is something that I ran into for some of my other internships.
-- On the last day, another intern unexpectedly told me "you know, you're really inspiring.
+- On the last day, another intern unexpectedly told me "you know, you really impressed me."
+She hesitated, pondered and then added, "You're really... inspiring.
 You asked so many questions, too.
-I really liked that."
+I really liked that.".
 That was surprising, and wonderful, but some of these questions are simply my trying to probe for the next direction of where I want to be, where
 I see myself going, based on the responses I receive.
 And I'm still working that out.